Coprosma Rhamnoides

 Plant Description

-Coprosma rhamnoides , commonly known as Twiggy Coprosma or Mingimingi, is an evergreen shrub endemic to New Zealand.
+Coprosma rhamnoides , commonly known as Twiggy Coprosma or Mingimingi, is an evergreen shrub endemic to New Zealand Discover more about native grasses.
 It typically grows up to 2 meters tall, characterized by its dense, tightly divaricating (interlaced, twiggy) branches.
 Its leaves are tiny, simple, and variable in shape, usually light green but can turn purple in full sun, often appearing in bundles.
 Small pits, known as domatia, are found on the underside of the leaves.
 In mid-spring, it produces inconspicuous, small, pale cream flowers.
-It is dioecious, with female plants bearing small (3-4mm) dark red berries, or drupes, in autumn, which ripen to a dark red or black color.
+It is dioecious, with female plants bearing small (3-4mm) dark red berries, or drupes, in autumn, which ripen to a dark red or black colour.
 This shrub is widespread in lowland to lower montane-scrubland and forests throughout New Zealand, thriving in full sun or dry, exposed conditions, and prefers well-drained, moist, mildly acidic to neutral soils.

 Quick Facts